Intepat Logo

 Filing Form 18A without confirming publication statusForm 18A cannot be processed until the application is published.
 Applicants who file Form 18A before publication face procedural delay.If the application has not yet been published under Section 11A, file a request for early publication (Form 9) alongside Form 18A.

 Missing the 31-month RFE deadline for post-March 2024 applicationsUnder Rule 24B(1)(i) (effective 15 March 2024), Form 18 or Form 18A must be filed within 31 months.
 Missing this deadline renders the application liable to be treated as withdrawn.Plan to file both the national phase application and the RFE (Form 18 or Form 18A) simultaneously at or before the 31-month deadline.
+India does not have a general restoration mechanism for missed national phase deadlines — unlike some other jurisdictions, late entry is not routinely available.

 Overlooking entity classification at Form 18A filingFiling Form 18A at the large entity rate when the applicant qualifies as a startup or small entity results in overpayment.
-The reverse: claiming a concessional rate without supporting declaration triggers a formal objection.File Form 28 (small entity declaration) or confirm DPIIT startup recognition before filing Form 18A.
+The reverse — claiming a concessional rate without supporting declaration — triggers a formal objection.File Form 28 (small entity declaration) or confirm DPIIT startup recognition before filing Form 18A.
 Ensure entity classification in Form 18A matches all other filed forms.

-Legal Disclaimer
+Disclaimer

 Frequently Asked Questions